Package 'msmbayes'

 Value

 A data frame with one row for each basic model parameter, plus rows for the mean sojourn times.
-The posterior distribution for the parameter is encoded in the column value, which has the rvar data type defined by the posterior package.
+The posterior distribution for the parameter is encoded in the column posterior, which has the rvar data type defined by the posterior package.
 This distribution can be summarised in any way by calling summary again on the data frame (see the examples).

 Transition intensities, or transformations of transition intensities, are those for covariate values of zero.